DFTK features

 - Total energy, forces, stresses

-- Band structures
+- Band structures, see Tutorial

 - Easy access to all intermediate quantities (e.g. density, Bloch waves)